-The BCST Championships will be held March 4-5, 2016 in Abbotsford.
+The BCST Championships will be held March 3-4, 2018 in Abbotsford (hosted by the Matsqui Blades).
 A Sport Jury will be created for the duration of the event.
 The Sport Jury is comprised of the Chief Referee, the Recorder, the Technical Director (or designate) and a representative of the Athlete Development Committee.
 All format changes proposed during the event would need to be approved by the Sport Jury.
-The BCST is the qualifier for Team BCSSA for the Canada West Short Track Championship to be held in Saskatoon on March 18-19, 2017.
-Skaters will be required to confirm their Intent to Participate in Canada West (via online form) by February 26th, 2016.
+The BCST is the qualifier for Team BCSSA for the Canada West Short Track Championship to be held in Abbotsford on March 17-18, 2018.

 BCST will be open to Provincial Stream and Performance Stream skaters.
-Eligible skaters include Learn to Train (L2T) and older skaters, who have achieved each (of the respective) times in a sanctioned competition during the 2016-2017 season prior to February 26th, 2016.
-Coaches of skaters with extenuating circumstances impeding their eligibility should contact ADC (bcssa.athletedev@gmail.com) before the February 25th deadline.
+Eligible skaters include Learn to Train (L2T) and older skaters, who have achieved each (of the respective) times in a sanctioned competition during the 2017-2018 season prior to February 26th, 2018.